monarch-initiative/SvAnna/README.md

-# lirical2sv
+# svann
-LIRICAL TSV output to list of overlapping Structural Variants.
-The executable is called ``lirical2sv`` and can be built using standard maven tools.

-This is a very prototyp-y tool at the moment, caveat emptor
+This is a tool to provide annotations for structural variants in VCF files.

 ## Running the tool
 We plan to make it easier to set things up for the final tool, but here is what we need